The Musical Form Institute

 How CSF relates to CEP

-The Institute issues two certification marks.
-CSF is the broader public mark and certifies only that a recording was produced without generative AI.
-The Certificate of Embodied Production (CEP) is the stricter mark and adds the no-grid-correction and no-pitch-correction criteria.
-A recording certified under CEP necessarily satisfies the CSF criteria; the inverse is not true.
+The Institute issues two certification marks on one ladder.
+CSF is the baseline layer and certifies only that a recording was produced without generative AI.
+The Certificate of Embodied Production (CEP) is the Institute’s lead mark and adds the no-grid-correction and no-pitch-correction criteria, with foundational tracks recorded together.
+A recording certified under CEP meets the CSF standard by definition; the inverse is not true.

 The published standard

-The full criteria, tier thresholds, detection methodology, and analyst review procedure are defined in the public standard document.
+The full criteria, evaluation framework, and review procedure are defined in the public standard document.
 The standard is versioned, dated, and published as a PDF.
 Older versions remain available for reference.